-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #23 Dota 2

 The sequel to the Warcraft 3 mod, Dota 2 is a competitive action game that’s played by millions around the globe.
-Players pick from a pool of over a hundred heroes, forming two teams of five players that go up against each other on a map, defending their base and attacking the enemy’s.
+Popular for years now, players pick from a pool of over a hundred heroes, forming two teams of five players that go up against each other on a map, defending their base and attacking the enemy.

 #22 Hearthstone: Heroes of Warcraft

 From the developers of World of Warcraft and Diablo comes Hearthstone: Heroes of Warcraft, an online card game that pits players against each other using fully customizable player decks.
-Players can earn new cards simply by playing the game for free, or pay to gain instant access to new decks of cards.
+Players can earn new cards simply by playing the game for free or can pay to gain instant access to new decks of cards.
+This is a major esports title and one well worth playing for no cost at all.
+Be warned–it’s addictive.

 #21 SCP: Containment Breach